 Speidel: We should give consequences from our executive space to our teenager’s executive space.
-Threats come from our emotional space, and they’re a threat because you don’t really want to have to enforce them and your teenager probably knows that.
+Threats come from our emotional space, and they’re a threat because you don’t really want to enforce them and your teenager probably knows that.
 Say, your consequence is, “If you choose not to get that done, then you are not going to be able to go on the overnight trip.”
 That’s when you are either going to get pushback if they believe you — or they will say “fine” because they don’t believe you.
 What you need to say from your executive space is: “Look, you have the power here.
 You need to just get it done.”
 And then give a consequence you are willing to enforce.
 They are going to be angry, but if you are calm about it, they will start to manage themselves.

-Q: Do we need to come up with a consequence right then and there?
+Do we need to come up with a consequence right then and there?

-Q: Can you give more scenarios of how to handle teenage defiance?
+Can you give more scenarios of how to handle teenage defiance?

 Speidel: Say your teenager took off when she was supposed to take her sister somewhere.
 You could say, “You no longer have the rights to the car in the way that we thought you were going to.
 You will no longer be able to get yourself from here to there, and you are going to have to find another way to do it.”
 If your teenager is reckless with his stuff — and loses something, say a phone charger — then you say, “You are going to have to wait until you can afford another phone charger.
 You don’t get to just take another charger from the house.”

-Q: Do you have any final thoughts?
+Do you have any final thoughts?

 Speidel: It’s helpful to remember the purpose of consequences.
 It’s not about making your teenager miserable.
 It’s about, “I want you to be successful in this.
 You may not feel like this is right, but everything in me wants you to make the wisest choice.”